norvig/paip-lisp/docs/chapter3.md

 ## 3.18 Multiple Values

-Throughout this book we have spoken of “the value returned by a function.”
+Throughout this book we have spoken of "the value returned by a function."
 Historically, Lisp was designed so that every function returns a value, even those functions that are more like procedures than like functions.
 But sometimes we want a single function to return more than one piece of information.
 Of course, we can do that by making up a list or structure to hold the information, but then we have to go to the trouble of defining the structure, building an instance each time, and then taking that instance apart to look at the pieces.